Leadership

 Executive Director of Strategy and Communication

-Meg Dimsa comes to DU from Georgetown University where she served as the Executive Director of Campus Recreation, Health, and Wellness since 2009.
-Prior to that, Meg worked at the University of Missouri – Columbia (Mizzou) where she held a variety of leadership roles.
+Before joining DU, Meg was the Executive Director of Campus Recreation, Health, and Wellness at Georgetown University, a role she held since 2009.
+Prior to that, she served in multiple leadership positions at the University of Missouri – Columbia (Mizzou).

 Niki Latino